China FDI signals overseas uptick, policy seen steady

 The widening of the yuan's trading band is the most significant adjustment made to China's currency regime since a landmark decision in 2005 to de-peg the yuan from the dollar, which set the Chinese unit on an appreciating path that has seen it gain about 30 percent against the dollar.

-In tandem, China has encouraged direct settlement of international trade in yuan, amounting to 2.08 trillion yuan in 2011, more than triple that in 2010, central bank data shows.
+In tandem, China has encouraged direct settlement of international trade in yuan, amounting to 2.08 trillion yuan ($333 billion) in 2011, more than triple that in 2010, central bank data shows.

 Dariusz Kowalczyk, senior economist and strategist at Credit Agricole CIB in Hong Kong, said 11.7 percent of March FDI flows were settled in yuan, up from 9.5 percent in February, 8.5 percent in January and 3.2 percent for all of 2011.

-"Direct investment has become a new frontier for Chinese yuan internationalisation," he wrote in a note to clients.
+"Direct investment has become a new frontier for Chinese yuan internationalization," he wrote in a note to clients.

 Beijing targets $120 billion in FDI inflows for each of the next four years, drawing up new rules to encourage foreign investment in strategic emerging industries, particularly those that bring new technology and know-how to China.